hadilq/c-numbers/README.md

 # Roadmap
 - Have some utility to convert `float8`, `float16`, `float32`, and `float64` into these types.
-- Have min and max value constants for each type.
 - Complete the test suite, and review the comments on the current tests.

 # Cite